Camshaft2022/CI_PP1_FS/README.md

 ## Bugs

+unable to fix bugs as ran out of time

 ## Deployment
 The website was deployed using GitHub Pages by following these steps:
 1. In the GitHub repository navigate to the Settings tab